 The Department of Media Culture is committed to providing students with a critical understanding of film, media, and communications.
 We integrate studies in history, theory, and criticism with practical experiences in production technique and creativity as well as external field experience, allowing our undergraduate majors to specialize in cinema studies or film and television production, media studies, corporate communications, journalism, or design and digital media.

-What are some obtainable jobs with Media Culture degrees?
+What are some obtainable jobs with degrees in Communications or Cinema Studies?

 Intro to Cinema

 An introduction to the terms and methods of film analysis.
 The course emphasizes critical viewing and writing.

 Television Studio Production

 The emphasis is on studio production and the application of controlled studio techniques to the production of video programs.